- Politics and Social Issues»

 Limitations of the MPI

 A child death is a one-time affair; it is clearly a stock indicator.
 Things like school attendance or whether the household has access to clean water or improved sanitation are flow indicators as they change from time to time.
-Surveys don’t have flow indicators for all dimensions.
+Surveys generally don’t have flow indicators for all dimensions.

 Second, the health data might overlook certain groups, particularly for nutrition.
 For instance, many countries have surveys that don’t include information on women, or on children.

 Third, cross country comparability is not perfect for two reasons: First, information collected in the surveys differ and second, the minimum acceptable standards on certain indicators, particularly of living standard, may vary a great deal.
 However, such differences will be always there on any international measure.
-However, the bigger issue is the publicly available data which vary are hardly very recent and cover years between 2000 and 2010.
-Not all countries keep comprehensive and more frequent data on poverty.

 Fourth, inequalities among different persons of same household may be significant and these are not reflected at present in the MPI.